Noble-Lab/crema/docs/index.rst

 Getting Started
 ---------------
 **crema** produces confidence estimates for peptide detection in mass spectrometry proteomics experiments.
-It takes files holding data regarding peptide-spectrum matches (PSMs) as input, executes the desired estimation method, and produces confidence estimates of the PSMs as output.
+It takes as input files holding data regarding peptide-spectrum matches (PSMs), executes the desired estimation method, and produces as ouptut confidence estimates of the PSMs.

 Introduction
 ------------
-One of the fundamental tasks in proteomics is detecting peptides from mass spectra that we identify through Mass Spectrometry.
-We have tools that assign peptides to spectra, but unfortunately this matching is not 100% accurate - meaning there is uncertainty about whether Peptide Spectrum Matches are real or false positives.
-We want to be able to quantify this uncertainty so that we can be confident in our data and what it represents because this will further ensure that expensive proteomics experiments use relevant and accurate data.
+One of the fundamental tasks in mass spectrometry proteomics is detecting peptides on the basis of the observed mass spectra.
+Many tools exist to assign peptides to spectra, but unfortunately this matching is never 100% accurate, meaning that there is uncertainty about whether a given PSM is correct or a false positive.
+We want to be able to quantify this uncertainty so that we can be confident in our conclusions and ensure that expensive downstream validation experiments use relevant and accurate data.

-**crema** is a Python package that implements various methods to estimate false discovery rates (FDR) of peptide detection in mass spectrometry proteomics experiments.
-Although there are many ways to estimate FDR, crema focuses on methods that rely on the concept of target decoy competition.
-The sole purposes of crema is to do this, and to do this well.
-As a result, we developed crema to be lightweight and flexible.
-It has very minimal dependencies and supports a wide range of input and output formats.
+crema is a Python package that implements various methods to estimate false discovery rates (FDR) in mass spectrometry proteomics experiments. crema focuses on methods that rely on the concept of "target-decoy competition."
+The sole purposes of crema is to do decoy-based FDR estimation, and to do it well.
+As a result, crema is lightweight and flexible.
+It has minimal dependencies and supports a wide range of input and output formats.
 On top of that, it is extremely simple to use.

 Ready to try crema for your analyses?
 See below for details on how to install and use crema.